-Each PC comes with seven core parts, that is parts that are functionally required for the PC to work.
+Each PC comes with seven core parts, that is parts that are functionally required for the Gaming Desktop PC build to work.
 I’ll list them all below, with my choice for headlining budget option for our build here, but I want you to go in prepared, so I’ll put a brief write-up here for those who are interested.
 If you already know these core parts, or if you just want to see the list, scroll on.

 Processor – The thinking engine of any modern PC, and the driving force behind it.
-The CPU is required to get everything in running order–to put the ”computer” in “personal computer”.
+The CPU is required to get everything in running order–to put the ”computer” in “gaming computer”.
 Measured in gigahertz as a unit of speed, across multiple cores of power.

 Graphics Card – A separate processing core solely for pushing visuals to your screen or monitor.
 In a gamer’s rig, this will often be the most expensive part–and for a good reason.

-Memory – Sticks of temporary storage the computer uses to stay agile.
+Memory – Sticks of temporary storage the gaming desktop computer uses to stay agile.
 Data is stored in RAM sticks while being shuffled around your CPU.
 Think of these like ‘pockets’; they can’t hold as much as your house, but you also don’t need to drive home every time you need to pay for gum.

 The Motherboard – This is where all of the above parts will live, where they need to attach to work and become one central unit.
 It’s also where everything connects; housing this and everything on it is why we need a case.